uibk-uncover/conseal/docs/reference.rst

 On high-level API, the embedding is a black-box.
 You pass in the cover image and obtain the stego image.

-Currently, there are three JPEG steganography simulators implemented: J-UNIWARD, UERD, and nsF5.
+Currently, there are five steganography simulators implemented: LSB, J-UNIWARD, UERD, nsF5 and EBS.

 Simulators of JPEG Steganography